 Save the Elephant Day 2021

 Save the Elephant Day 2021 is celebrated on April 16th.
-A day to honour and raise awareness of these magnificent animals.
-Furthermore, elephants are the world’s largest land mammal roaming throughout Asia and Africa.
+It is a day to honour and raise awareness of these magnificent animals.
+Furthermore, elephants are the world’s largest land mammal, roaming throughout Asia and Africa.
 Unfortunately, the elephant population has decreased in African and Asian continents by 62% over the past decade.
 For this reason, elephants could become extinct by the end of the next decade (IUCN RedList of Endangered Species) (IUCN).

 Approximately 100 African elephants are poached and killed daily for ivory tusks, meat, and body parts.
 The current number of African elephants remaining in the wild is 415,000.
 This is due to approximately 90% of the African elephant population being poached and killed in the past century.

-The Asian elephant (Elephas maximus) roams over 13 Asian countries.
+The Asian elephant (Elephas maximus) roams 13 Asian countries.
 With less than 40,000 remaining in the wild, Asian elephants are now considered endangered.
-It is hoped that Save the Elephant Day will reverse this trend.
+Save the Elephant Day hopes to reverse this trend.

-There are three species of elephants: Asian elephant, African forest elephant and African bush elephant.
-While forest elephants tend to be smaller, bush elephants, on the other hand, are larger and have straighter tusks pointing downwards.
+There are three species of elephants: Asian elephant, African forest elephant, and African bush elephant.
+Forest elephants tend to be smaller, while bush elephants, on the other hand, are larger and have straighter tusks pointing downwards.

 Elephant facts

-- They can be right or left tusked, the same as humans being right or left-handed
+- They can be right or left-tusked, like humans being right or left-handed

-- Elephants are highly intelligent, and have the largest brain of all animals
+- Elephants are highly intelligent and have the largest brains of all animals

 - One African elephant is killed every 15 minutes by a poacher